-Whether you believe that technology distracts, detracts or solves challenges around poor attention spans, in this week’s blog, we dive into ways that technology can help support us to be better tethered to focus.
+Whether you believe that technology distracts, detracts or solves challenges around a poor attention span, in this week’s blog, we dive into ways that technology can help support us to be better tethered to focus.

 According to research from RescueTime, one of several apps for iOS and Android created to monitor phone use, people generally spend an average of three hours and 15 minutes on their phones every day, with the top 20% of smartphone users spending upwards of 4.5hours.
 Which might be fine for you until you realise that this is about 49 days out of a year.